harring/FruitScan-AI/README.md

 - **Matplotlib** and **Seaborn:** Libraries for creating static, interactive, and animated visualizations in Python.

 ### Web Development Libraries
-- **Flask:** A micro web framework written in Python.
 - **Jinja2:** A modern and designer-friendly templating language for Python, modeled after Django’s templates.

 ### Other Key Libraries
-- **opencv-python:** A library of Python bindings designed to solve computer vision problems.
 - **Pillow:** The Python Imaging Library adds image processing capabilities to your Python interpreter.
 - **Requests:** An elegant and simple HTTP library for Python.
 - **h5py:** A Pythonic interface to the HDF5 binary data format.